w3f/Grants-Program/applications/Web3Go.md

 * Python

 #### PoC:
-A [web application](https://web3go.xyz/) with three data boards have been created for the proof of concept.
-We have used the architecture mentionted above to index three kinds of tokens: LIT, ATA and POLS.
-With nice chart and tables, the transaction, holders are visualized and some addresses have been labeled according to the labelling rules;  the second data board listed the crowdloan event on Kusama networks.
-This data board listed the contribution and participants for each project which attends the crowdloan event; the third data board track the CDP(collator debt position) stauts of Karura lending system and provide the realtime staus of each account.
+A [web application](https://web3go.xyz/) with three data boards has been created for the proof of concept.
+We have used the architecture mentioned above to index three kinds of tokens: LIT, ATA, and POLS.
+With nice charts and tables, the transaction, holders are visualized and some addresses have been labeled according to the labeling rules; the second data board listed the crowdloan event on Kusama networks.
+This data board listed the contribution and participants for each project which attends the crowdloan event; the third data board tracks the CDP(collator debt position) status of Karura lending system and provides the real-time status of each account.